In 2020, Israeli ministries burst with creativity.

 Led by a renowned worship leader, Sarah Liberman, the program also ignited collaboration between many local artists and musicians, who share a passion for raising worshippers.

 Unsurprisingly, this year Ascend was not able to welcome new students in the land of the Bible, as Israel closed its borders.
 Instead, a new version of the program was created online, called iAscend.

 iAscend is complimentary to the stationary program, and everyone around the world can join from the comfort of their home.
 The online option gives participants a chance to connect and get inspired.
 Overcoming the obstacles of the modern world, this virtual program is allowing worshippers and intercessors worldwide to encourage one another and grow in their calling.

-Registered participants will be given access to unique materials for both the core “Worship Journey” program and for one of the electives: musical worship track, prayer & intercession track, creative track, and business & leadership track.
-The package of iAscend includes a variety of resources to use at home and an interactive experience that takes participants around the land of Israel.
+The program gives registered participants access to unique materials for both the core “Worship Journey” program and for one of the electives.
+The electives are: musical worship track, prayer & intercession track, creative track, and business & leadership track.
+The package of iAscend also includes a variety of resources to use at home.
+It is an interactive experience that takes participants around the land of Israel.

 Pre-registration for iAscend opens in the end of September.
 For more information, visit: www.ascend.org.il.

 We’ve known this before, but the year 2020 only accentuated how therapeutic art can be.
-By engaging into a creative activity, we process what we are going through.
+Art is an answer to crisis, because by engaging into a creative activity, we process what we are going through.

 Whether it’s through music, visual arts, written word or dance, these means to express ourselves can show the outside world what is happening on the inside of us.
 Art helps us communicate and connect.

 We are also recording history with our art.
 It is our legacy.
-The Israeli ministries: Yuval School, Maoz Israel and the iAscend Program are making sure that when we return to our schools, concert halls and social gatherings, we will be in awe of how God carried us through.
+Israeli ministries are making sure that when we return to our schools, concert halls and social gatherings, we will be in awe of how God carried us through.
 As the ultimate Artist and Creator, He shared with us the arts, so we can be a part of something bigger.